bartificer/programming-by-stealth/docs/pbs32.md

 $('option[value="chilli_pepper"]', $('#taco_fillings_sel')).prop('selected', true);
 ```

-Notice that regular selects behave rather like radio buttons – when a given option is selected, the others become un-selected automatically.
+Notice that regular selects behave rather like radio buttons – when a given option is selected, the others become unselected automatically.
 Multi-selects on the other hand behave more like independent checkboxes – selecting chilli peppers did not deselect any other options.

 Finally, hand-coding long sequences of options can be very tedious.
 It’s often advantageous to add a DOM ready event handler to populate a select with options using some kind of loop.
 You can see three examples of this technique in action in the file `pbs32a.html` from this instalment’s ZIP file.
 The raw HTML does not define a single option in any of the three dropdowns: